gordyt/vim/bundle/README.markdown

 See [this page](http://vim-scripts.org/vim/scripts.html) for a list that connects the [vim.org/scrips](http://www.vim.org/scripts) script number to the matching github repo!

+To add a submodule you need to (from the .vim directory):

+1. git submodule add GIT_URL bundle/MODULE_NAME
+1. commit and push changes

 To remove a submodule you need to:

 1. Delete the relevant line from the .gitmodules file.